Luciana Berger: Backbencher

 Berger was elected at the 2010 general election with 53.1% of the vote.

 Beginning in 2010, she campaigned against dangerous dogs and their owners.
 Reacting to the killings of a number of children by dangerous dogs and the attacks leading to injuries of 5,000 postmen and women a year, she proposed allowing police to take action on private property, produce dog control notices, and instigate compulsory micro-chipping, so that dogs and their owners can be traced more easily.

-On 31 October 2010, Berger appeared in a Radio Five Live show which also featured among others Kelvin MacKenzie, the former editor of The Sun.
+On 31 October 2010, Berger appeared in a BBC Radio 5 Live show which also featured among others Kelvin MacKenzie, the former editor of The Sun.
 MacKenzie was editor at the time when the paper's coverage of the Hillsborough disaster led to vilification of MacKenzie.
 Berger responded to criticism on her Twitter feed, writing: "Was there for the MP bit with Amber Rudd, wasn't told before who the other guests were".

 In March 2011, Berger launched a campaign to Save BBC Radio Merseyside, in response to proposals by the BBC to consider reducing locally produced content on their local radio network to cover only the breakfast and drivetime periods and syndicating Five Live during the daytime.

 Berger was a member of Labour Friends of Israel.
 In September 2011, The Jewish Chronicle reported she had been criticised by the Jewish community in Liverpool and supporters of Israel for not using her position to defend Israel, and asserted that the reason was for the sake of career advancement.
 After 16 months in parliament, she had not mentioned Israel in any of her parliamentary interventions.